Milos Kerkez: 2024–25 season

 Kerkez was voted player of the month for August at Bournemouth.
 On 2 November 2024, he provided two assists, one to Antoine Semenyo and another one to Evanilson, in a 2–1 victory over Manchester City.
 On 30 November 2024, Kerkez scored his first goal for Bournemouth in a 4–2 win against Wolverhampton Wanderers.
 In November, his goal was voted goal of the month for Bournemouth.
 On 4 January 2025, he provided an assist to David Brooks in a 1–0 victory over Everton in the 2024–25 Premier League season.
 On 18 January 2025, he scored the fourth goal in a 4–1 victory over Newcastle United at St James' Park in the 96th minute.
 Kerkez was voted the player of the month in March for Bournemouth.

 On 19 June 2025, it was announced that Kerkez was one of six nominees for the PFA Young Player of the Year award.

 Liverpool

 On 26 June 2025, Kerkez joined Liverpool on a five-year deal, for a fee believed to be £40m.
 He played his first official match in a defeat on penalties to Crystal Palace in the 2025 FA Community Shield match at Wembley Stadium.
 His debut at Anfield ended with a 4–2 victory over his previous club, Bournemouth, on 15 August 2025.
 Kerkez started the match then was substituted for Andy Robertson in the 60th minute.
 On 25 October, he scored his first goal for Liverpool in a 3–2 away defeat against Brentford in the Premier League.
+On 8 January 2026, he was voted the Player of the Match against Arsenal.
+On 21 March 2026, he scored his second goal for the club an equalizer in a 2–1 defeat against Brighton & Hove Albion at the Falmer Stadium.